frenck/spook/documentation/integrations/homeassistant.md

 subject: Enhanced integrations
 title: Home Assistant
 subtitle: The tidying up nobody volunteers for.
-description: Spook enhances the Home Assistant core integration by reporting dead entity registrations, dangling customizations, forgotten access tokens, helpers whose sources are gone, and areas, floors, labels and blueprints that are not doing anything.
+description: Spook enhances the Home Assistant core integration by reporting dead entity registrations, dangling customizations, helpers whose sources are gone, and areas, floors, labels and blueprints that are not doing anything.
 date: 2026-08-21T16:20:00+02:00
 ---